Local Community Resources for Drug Addiction Near Laguna Niguel

 Laguna Niguel, California, is a small city in Orange County, with just shy of 65,000 residents.
 The median age for residents in this planned community is 43.9 years old, roughly middle aged.
 This bucolic city is located at the midpoint between Los Angeles and San Diego.
 The city’s name comes from the Spanish word laguna, meaning lagoon, and Nigueli, the name of a nearby Janueno Indian village.

 As part of Orange County, Laguna Niguel residents are at risk of abusing drugs or alcohol.
 The Orange County Register reported in 2017 that death in the county due to drugs or alcohol abuse skyrocketed 82% between 2000 and 2015, with opioid abuse being the leading cause.
 There were about 700 deaths annually from substance abuse poisoning in the county, with cities close to the water or further south, toward San Diego, suffering the most.

-Most Frequently Abused Substances in Laguna Niguel, CA
+What Are The Most Frequently Abused Substances in Laguna Niguel, CA?

 To understand the impact of addiction on Laguna Niguel and surrounding areas of Orange County, it is important to know which substances are abused most often.
 Residents of the community are at risk of exposure to these substances, which increases their risk of abusing and becoming dependent on these drugs.